-The impact of reducing the probability of hull breach from 100% to 95% and 90% in case of accidents in terminal areas, assuming bottom damage and hard bottom is considered next.
-In both cases, the reduction of the PLL is very small.
+The impact of one or two additional accidents resulting to no hull breach in case of accidents in terminal areas, assuming bottom damage and hard bottom or obstacle is considered next.
+The reduction of the PLL is very small in all cases that have been tested.
 The corresponding results are summarized in the following table: